cairocoder/erfa3ly/DEPLOYMENT.md

 -   GitHub repository with your code
 -   All environment variables ready

+## Important Limitations

+### File Upload Size Limit

+-   **Vercel serverless functions have a 4.5MB payload limit**
+-   This app is configured to handle files up to 4MB
+-   For larger files, you would need to implement direct upload to Backblaze B2 using presigned URLs
+-   The current implementation will show an error for files larger than 4MB

 ## Step 1: Environment Variables

 Add these environment variables in your Vercel project settings: